confluentinc/ksql/docs/developer-guide/syntax-reference.rst

       INSERT INTO foo (KEY_COL) VALUES ("key");

 The values will serialize using the ``value_format`` specified in the original `CREATE` statement.
+The key will always be serialized as a String.

 DESCRIBE